- ホーム

 Full Description

-Poverty is more than an economic issue—it's a developmental crisis.
+Poverty is more than an economic issue—it's a developmental crisis requiring effective, innovative solutions.

-Millions of young children face the devastating effects of poverty.
-It changes their brains, shapes behavior, and limits future opportunities.
-Backed by cutting-edge research and leading voices in developmental psychology, neuroscience, education, and policy, this groundbreaking volume uncovers the real impact of poverty on early development—and how we can change the trajectory of young lives.
+Across the United States, millions of young children face the devastating effects of poverty, which shapes their brains, behavior, and future opportunities.
+Backed by cutting-edge research and featuring the leading voices in developmental psychology, neuroscience, education, and policy, this groundbreaking volume uncovers the real impact of poverty on early development—and how we can change the trajectory.

-How poverty reshapes brain development and impacts school readiness
+How poverty reshapes brain development and school readiness;

-The intersection of race and poverty—and what it means for young children
+The intersection of race and poverty—and what it means for young children; and

 Knowledge fuels change.
-This book arms professionals, educators, and policymakers with the critical insights needed to create better futures for all children.
+This book arms professionals, policymakers, and educators with the critical insights they need to create better futures for all children.

 Contents